File for Divorce in Queens County, NY

 However, if the your and your spouse disagree on how to handle any part of the divorce, you need to go through a "contested divorce."
 In a contested divorce, the couple attends a series of hearings in the court.
 If a contested divorce reaches its conclusion in the court, the judge drafts a court-ordered divorce decree dictating the terms of the divorce for both parties.

-Can a Contested Divorce Become Uncontested?
+Can a Contested Divorce Become an Uncontested Divorce in Queens, NY?

-Many divorces start out contested and then transition into an uncontested divorce over time.
+Many divorces start out contested and then transition into an uncontested divorce in Queens, NY over time.
 Courts typically try and avoid issuing a divorce decree, since a court-ordered decree removes agency from both parties.
 Because most courts assume that parties know their best interests better than the court does, court-ordered decrees are often seen as a last resort.

 To help parties agree on the terms of a divorce, courts may try and use various forms of alternative dispute resolution (ADR).
 Some common forms of ADR include: